 Filter gives the shop its sharper edge.
 It is one of the better reasons to head to North Melbourne if you want coffee that opens up by origin rather than settles into a default milk-drink profile.
 The retail side makes that logic even clearer: beans, subscriptions, and equipment are all part of the same proposition, so the filter bar feels tied to the shelves rather than bolted on to the side.

 That is the right way around for a place like this.
-Small Batch is strongest when it behaves like a working roastery with a public counter, not a cafe that happens to sell a few bags of beans.
+Small Batch is strongest as a working roastery with a public counter, not a cafe that happens to sell a few bags of beans.
 The hand-brew lane and the take-home shelf reinforce each other, which is why the room feels more purposeful than decorative.

 Pastry